Vulcalien/gba-game-template/README.md

-`lnkscript` supplies the linker with information regarding the memory layout of the GBA, specifying where code, data and all the various sections should be placed.
+`lnkscript` supplies the linker with information regarding the memory layout of the GBA, specifying where code, data and all the various sections should be placed. `crt0.s` contains the initialization code, which handles copying data and code into memory and calling the `AgbMain` function.

+### ROM header
-`crt0.s` contains the ROM header and the booting sequence.
+`header.s` contains the ROM header, a block of data used to specify details about the ROM.
 Make sure to set these values in the ROM header:
   - Game Title
   - Game Code
   - Maker Code (optional)